jasonwoodland/iTerm2-borderless/README.md

 My custom iTerm2 patch and build.
 Consistently updated.

-* Hides the window title bar
+* Hides the standard window title bar
-* Hides the tab bar
+* Incorporates the tab bar into the title bar
-* Fixes window title rendering
 * New window title which displays either the title *or* the job name
 * New advanced options found under *Preferences > Advanced*: (Search for *&ldquo;borderless&rdquo;*)
   * ***Standard window buttons horizontal/vertical offset:*** Change the position of the window buttons and title bar.